 How do I enrol in the QPrEPd Study?

 To enrol in the study, please contact one of the participating sites directly.
 Twenty study sites across Queensland have been registered.
-Please refer to the site list below to find out when each clinic anticipates to start enrolling.
+Please refer to the site list below.

 QPrEPd Site List